 - Inform the students that today they will be using an analog clock, or a clock that has rotating hands.

-- Ask the students to count from one to twelve as you point out the numbers on the clock.
+- Ask the students to count from 1-12 as you point out the numbers on the clock.

 - Draw an analog clock on the whiteboard.